Rady School of Management – UC San Diego - Master of Finance

 Rady Graduate Career Connections actively works with Rady students to provide assistance during the application process for internships or full-time employment, and prepare them for career success through guidance and mentoring.

-Fees for UC San Diego Master of Finance students entering in fall 2016 is $1,152 per unit.
+The most recent available tuition figures show that fees for UC San Diego Master of Finance students is $1,220 per unit.

 To be considered for financial assistance or non-subsidized loans, students should complete the Free Application for Federal Student Aid (FAFSA).